World War II by country: Uruguay

 Uruguay was neutral for most of World War II but eventually joined the Allies.
 It declared its neutrality on September 4, 1939, although President Alfredo Baldomir was poorly disposed towards the Axis powers.
 Uruguay's neutrality included a 500 km exclusion zone extending from its coast, established as part of the Declaration of Panama.

 Neither side of the conflict acknowledged the exclusion zone, and in December, British warships and the German warship Admiral Graf Spee fought the Battle of the River Plate in the zone.
 This prompted a joint protest from several Latin American nations to both sides.
 (Admiral Graf Spee took refuge in Uruguay's capital, Montevideo, claiming sanctuary in a neutral port, but was later ordered out.)
 In early 1942, President Baldomir broke off diplomatic relations with the Axis Powers.
-On 15 February 1945, near the end of the war, Uruguay dropped its neutrality and joined the Allies.
+On 15 February 1945, near the end of the war, Uruguay dropped its neutrality and joined the Allies, and declaring war on Germany and Japan.

 Vatican City

-Vatican City, the smallest autonomous country in the world at 0.44 km2 (0.16 sq mi), remained unoccupied throughout the war and its small military did not engage in combat.
-Though Pope Pius XII allegedly supported resistance efforts in secret, issued public statements against racism, and attempted to broker peace before the outbreak of total war; as Cardinal Eugenio Pacelli, he signed the very first treaty negotiated by Nazi Germany when it came to power in 1933, the Reichskonkordat, on behalf of Pope Pius XI (a treaty that remains in force today).
-The Vatican City was also bound by the Lateran Treaty with Italy, requiring the Vatican and the Holy See to remain politically neutral, which Pius XII successfully sought to maintain throughout the war.
+Vatican City, the smallest autonomous country in the world at 0.44 km2 (0.16 sq mi, little more than 100 acres), remained unoccupied throughout the war and its small military did not engage in combat.
+Pope Pius XII allegedly supported resistance efforts in secret, issued public statements against racism, and attempted to broker peace before the outbreak of total war.
+However, as Cardinal Eugenio Pacelli, he signed the very first treaty negotiated by Nazi Germany when it came to power in 1933, the Reichskonkordat, on behalf of Pope Pius XI (a treaty that remains in force).
+The Vatican City was also bound by the Lateran Treaty with Italy, requiring the Vatican and the Holy See to remain politically neutral, which Pius XII successfully maintained throughout the war.